dassarthak18/SobolBox/README.md

 ## Introduction

 SobolBox is a Python black-box falsification tool for detecting safety violations in neural networks.
 It accepts neural network inputs in ONNX format and safety specifications in VNNLIB format.
-SobolBox treats neural networks as multi-input multi-output (MIMO), differential and non-convex black boxes $$N: ℝ^m \rightarrow ℝ^n$$.
+SobolBox treats neural networks as multi-input multi-output (MIMO), differential and non-convex black-boxes $$N: ℝ^m \rightarrow ℝ^n$$.
 The falsification algorithm assumes limited resources (e.g., no GPU acceleration) and no domain-specific knowledge (e.g., no architectural assumptions).
 This makes it portable and extensible to other MIMO, black-box systems.

 ## Dependencies